fingerprintjs/BotD/README.md

     const botdPromise = import('https://openfpcdn.io/botd/v0.1')
         .then( Botd => Botd.load({ publicKey: '<your-public-key>' }))
-    // Get the bot detection result when you need it. botdPromise
+    // Get the bot detection result when you need it.
+    // Result will contain the `requestId` property, that you can securely verify on the server. botdPromise
         .then(botd => botd.detect())
         .then(result => console.log(result))